 6. Run the host app#

 Teams creating projects on top of Pigweed often create host versions of their apps to speed up development.
-“Host” means that there’s no physical embedded device in the loop; a simulated version of the app runs directly on a development host computer.
+“Host” means that there’s no physical embedded device in the loop; a simulated version of the app runs directly on your development host computer.
 Host Device Simulator is the underlying library that makes it possible to simulate apps. pw_console makes it easy to connect to the simulated app.
 Try out a simulated version of the blinky bringup app now:

 1. Start the simulated app: